Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is especially relevant in the business world due to its impact on a variety of aspects:
+Emotional intelligence is particularly relevant in the world of business because of its influence on many aspects:

 Key Takeaways

-- Emotional intelligence involves understanding and managing emotions efficiently.
+• Emotional intelligence entails understanding and managing emotions efficiently.

 Additional Information